Skip to main contentSkip to content

 Risk Model Mismatch

-• Short-term thinking: Banks offer 2-5 year terms, creating refinancing risk precisely when communities need stability
+• Short-term thinking: Banks offer 2–5 year terms, creating refinancing risk

 Compliance Cost Confusion

 Banks see post-Surfside compliance requirements as additional risk factors rather than necessary investments in long-term viability.
-They're retreating from older buildings exactly when these communities need capital most.

 Operational Inflexibility